guibranco/Sankhya-SDK-dotnet/README.md

 ## Features

-This SDK implements many Sankhya's web service.
-Some of then are called `Know Services`.
-If the service that you looking for is not set in the SDK you can implement the service request/response by your own (and use it on your code or submit a pull request to this repository).
+This SDK implements many of Sankhya's web services.
+Some of them are called Know Services.
+If the service you are looking for is not set in the SDK, you can implement the service request/response on your own (and use it on your code or submit a pull request to this repository).

-There are also some `Request Wrappers` that allows you to make some requests in an easy way.
+There are also some Request Wrappers that allow you to make some requests in an easy way.

 ### Known Services